mateuszbaranczyk/smart-home-api/README.md

 ## Deployment
+1. Clone the repository.

-Create `docker-compose.yaml` as follows, then adjust volume path and env variables.
+2. Create a `docker-compose.yaml` file as follows, then adjust the volume path and environment variables.
 ```yaml
 services:
   backend: